coder/coder-jetbrains-toolbox/README.md

 page.
 Coder Toolbox will attempt to start the workspace if it’s not already running; however, for the most reliable experience, it’s recommended to ensure the workspace is running prior to initiating the connection.

+> ⚠️ Note: `folder` should point to a remote IDEA project that has already been opened and appears in the `Projects` tab.
+> If the path refers to a project that doesn't exist, the remote IDE won’t start or load it.

+> Until [TBX-14952](https://youtrack.jetbrains.com/issue/TBX-14952/) is fixed, it's best to either use a path to a previously opened project or leave it empty.

 ## Configuring and Testing workspace polling with HTTP & SOCKS5 Proxy

 This section explains how to set up a local proxy (without authentication which is not yet supported) and verify that